Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for West Bridgewater’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is essential for successful sod establishment in West Bridgewater’s glacial till and rocky upland soils.
-Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
-Local soils are typically acidic (pH 5.5–6.5); lime applications of 50–100 lbs per 1,000 sq ft are often needed to reach the target pH of 6.0–7.0.
+A comprehensive site assessment is essential due to West Bridgewater’s glacial till, rocky upland soils, and areas of marine clay.
+Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH (typically 5.5–6.5 locally), NPK, organic matter, texture, compaction, and contamination.
+Target a pH of 6.0–7.0 for turf, applying 50–100 lbs of lime per 1,000 sq ft as needed.
 Use the USDA Web Soil Survey to identify drainage classifications and seasonal water tables.
-Site preparation includes removing existing vegetation, rough grading for a 1–2% slope away from structures, incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
-Always coordinate with Dig Safe (811) at least 72 hours in advance to mark utilities.
+Site preparation includes removing existing vegetation, rough grading (minimum 1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
+Always coordinate with Dig Safe (811) at least 72 hours in advance to mark utilities and protect infrastructure.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

 Sod installation near wetlands or streams in West Bridgewater is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), with 25–50 foot buffer zones requiring Requests for Determination of Applicability (RDA) or Notices of Intent (NOI).
-Immediate stabilization within 24–48 hours is required to prevent erosion, and tree/root zone protection is mandatory.
-Sod provides superior erosion control compared to seeding, protecting local waterways from sedimentation.
-Early consultation with the Conservation Commission is advised for permit coordination, environmental impact documentation, and inspection scheduling.
+131, § 40), requiring permits for work within 25–50 foot buffer zones.
+Projects may need a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) if within Conservation Commission jurisdiction.
+Immediate stabilization (within 24–48 hours) is required to prevent erosion and protect water quality.
+Tree and root zone protection, as well as MS4 stormwater coordination, are essential.
+Early consultation with the Conservation Commission is recommended for permit guidance, environmental impact documentation, and inspection scheduling.

 West Bridgewater Conservation Commission